OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 //
 ```

-In order to retrieve the unencrypted version, we can use tools such as [frida-ios-dump](https://github.com/AloneMonkey/frida-ios-dump "frida-ios-dump") or [Clutch](https://github.com/KJCracks/Clutch "Clutch").
+In order to retrieve the unencrypted version, you can use tools such as [frida-ios-dump](https://github.com/AloneMonkey/frida-ios-dump "frida-ios-dump") (all iOS versions) or [Clutch](https://github.com/KJCracks/Clutch "Clutch") (only up to iOS 11; for iOS 12 and above, it requires a patch).
 Both will extract the unencrypted version from memory while the application is running on the device.
-The stability of both Clutch and Frida can vary depending on your iOS version and Jailbreak method, so it's useful to have multiple ways of extracting the binary.
-In general, all iOS versions lower than 12 should work with Clutch, while iOS 12+ should work with frida-ios-dump or a modified version of Clutch as discussed later.
+The stability of both Clutch and frida-ios-dump can vary depending on your iOS version and Jailbreak method, so it's useful to have multiple ways of extracting the binary.

 ##### Using Clutch

-After building Clutch as explained on the Clutch GitHub page, push it to the iOS device through SCP.
+Build Clutch as explained on the Clutch GitHub page and push it to the iOS device through SCP.
 Run Clutch with the `-i` flag to list all installed applications:

 ```bash
 root# ./Clutch -i